sachinsu/sachinsu.github.io/content/posts/dbre.md

     * Infrastructure Management
         * Packer is a tool from Hashicorp that creates images.
 The interesting thing about Packer is that it can create images for different environments (such as Amazon
             EC2 or VMWare images) from the same configuration.
 Most configuration management utilities can create baked images as well.
             * An immutable infrastructure is one that is not allowed to mutate, or change, after it has been deployed.
 If there are changes that must happen, they are done     to the  version controlled configuration definition, and the service is redeployed.In the interest of moderation and middle ground, there can be some mutations that are frequent, automated and predictable, and can be allowed in the environment.
-Manual changes are still prohibited, keeping a significant amount of the value of predictability and recoverability while minimizing operational overhead
+Manual changes are still prohibited, keeping a significant amount of the value of predictability and recoverability while minimizing operational overhead. , Packer allows you to create multiple images from the same configuration.
+This includes images for virtual machines on your workstation.
+Using a tool like Vagrant on your workstation allows you to download the latest images, build the VMs, and even run through a standard test suite to verify that everything works as expected.

         * Service Discovery & Service catalog - Service discovery is an abstraction that maps specific designations and port numbers of your services and load balancers to semantic names.
 A service catalog can be very simple, storing service data to integrates services, or it can include numerous additional facilities, including health checks to ensure that data in the catalog provides working resources.

+        * Isolation of Network Traffic - Network traffic can be broken up in,
+            * Internode communications
+            * Application traffic
+            * Administrative traffic
+            * Backup and recovery traffic

+            Isolation of traffic is one of the first steps to proper networking for your databases.
+You can do this via physical network interface cards (NICs), or by partitioning one NIC

+    * Data Security
+        * Tracking every failed and successful SQL statement sent to database is critical for identifying SQL injection attacks.
+SQL syntax errors can be a leading indicator